yuchi/cspec-titanium-packagers-support/README.md

-# CSPEC N - Titanium Packagers Support
+# CSPEC 4 - Titanium Packagers Support

 This [CSPEC][] is for adding official packaging abilities on Titanium.
 More precisely its aim is to define how [npm][]-like semantics will work on Titanium.